Discrete time ruin probability with Parisian delay

-\end{Fa} \proof The first equality is a straightforward consequence of Markov property.
-The second equality follows from decomposition of a trajectory of $R_n$ into two parts and using \cite[Lem.
-2.3]{le}. \exit\\ Let The main representation is given in the next theorem. \begin{Thm} For $u\geq 1$ the recursive representation of the finite-time Parisian ruin probability is given as follows.
-For $t \leq \zeta+1$ we have $\P_{u}(\tau^{\zeta}\geq t)=1.$ For $t\geq \zeta+2$:
+\end{Rem} Let The main representation of the finite-time Parisian ruin probability is given in the next theorem. \begin{Thm} For $u\geq 1$, the recursive representation of the Parisian non-ruin probability until finite-time t is as follows.
+For $t \leq d+1$ we have $\P_{u}(\tau^{d}\geq t)=1.$\\ For $t\geq d+2$:

 where